 - Agitate – By scrubbing and agitating the carpet through the use of a carpet brush, you can slowly remove soil, dust and pollutants that are stuck within the fibers.
 This simple method should be carried out every week.

-- Chemicals – To get rid of smell and bacterial infestation, it’s be best to use only organic chemicals.
-If you’re worried about the effect of chlorine, or other inorganic chemicals, then you should try using the enzyme-based ones.
-You need to soak your carpet for a day and allow the enzymes to handle the disintegration of bacteria along with other microorganism, while making it smell great.
+- Chemicals – To get rid of smell and bacteria, it’s best to use only organic solutions.
+If you’re worried about the effect of chlorine, or other inorganic chemicals, then you should try using a powerful enzyme-based cleaner that eliminates both stain and odor.
+You can soak your carpet for a day and allow the enzymes to handle the disintegration of bacteria along with other microorganism, while making it smell great.

 - Stains – For those who have issues with stains, combine warm water and vinegar in equal amounts; add a teaspoon of enzyme based carpet cleaner.
 Use a brush, or sponge, to slowly clean the stained area.
 This should be done before soaking in enzyme solution.

 - Heat – It’s a fact that the carpets tend to receive it’s fair share of spills.
 For carpets that are tainted with grease and oil, it’s best to subject it to water between 100-180 degrees Celsius in order to ensure that the chemical spill breaks away.